MaxHalford/eaopt/README.md

 #### Description

 [Particle swarm optimization (PSO)](https://www.wikiwand.com/en/Particle_swarm_optimization) can be used to optimize real valued functions.
 It maintains a population of candidate solutions called particles.
 The particles move around the search-space according to a mathematical formula that takes as input the particle's position and it's velocity.
-Each particle's movement is influenced by itss local best encountered position, as well as the best overall position in the search-space (these values are updated after each generation).
+Each particle's movement is influenced by its's local best encountered position, as well as the best overall position in the search-space (these values are updated after each generation).
 This is expected to move the swarm toward the best solutions.

 As can be expected there are many variants of PSO.
 The `SPSO` struct implements the [SPSO-2011 standard](http://clerc.maurice.free.fr/pso/SPSO_descriptions.pdf).

 #### Example

 In this example we're going to minimize th [Styblinski-Tang function](https://www.sfu.ca/~ssurjano/stybtang.html) with two dimensions.
-The global minimum is around -39.16599 times the number of dimensions.
+The global minimum is about -39.16599 times the number of dimensions.

 ```go
 package main